stvnmbr1/Reelexa/README.md

 I will start with the ability to retrieve stats first, in a later stage controlling macros/equipment and try to cover the entire API.

 No tutorial or guide available yet as these are the first baby steps.
+BUT i try to update the wiki pages as I go

 now:
 As of now the skill is an alexa hosted skill that only requires amazon alexa developer account (free!)